MadStu/noughts-and-crosses/README.md

 - ~~When the human player has won a game and there's still free spaces available, the computer takes a turn and records itself as having won before resetting the board.~~
 - ~~When the human player has won a game and there's still free spaces available, the computer takes another turn before resetting the board.~~
+  - Fixed the 2 above by moving a function call for the computer to take a turn which was in the wrong place.
 - ~~The computerSquareHard() function does not loop through the eligibleNumsArray.~~
+  - I changed to a for loop which fixed the problem.
-- ~~The number returned is the square number but is interpreted as the array index number.~~
+- ~~The number returned from computerSquareHard() is the square number but is interpreted as the array index number.~~
+  - This led to the computer placing it's X in the wrong square which wasn't intelligent, but an easy fix to return the array value instead of the index.
-- When the user toggles the hard mode very quickly after placing their nought, the computer takes a turn on the freshly reset board.
+- When the user toggles the difficulty level very quickly after placing their nought, the computer takes the first turn on the freshly reset board.
+  - I haven't fixed this yet but I plan to create a global variable whose value is a unique ID for each game, probably based on the Epoch Unix Timestamp and each move is checked against the timestamped game ID.
+With Each newly reset board comes a new and unique game ID.

 ## Deployment